AlexH192/Python-trading-bot-Alpaca-Gemini-Currents/README.md

 # Python-trading-bot--Alpaca-Gemini-Currents-APIs
-This is a Git repo for an algorithmic trading bot tracking stock futures and executing trades on their respective ETFs, (e.g. QQQ, SPY, SOXX) running locally on Python and pulling data, executing trades and sending notifications via external API services.
+This is a Git repo for an algorithmic trading bot tracking (1) stock futures and (2) commodity futures, executing trades on their respective ETFs (e.g. QQQ, SPY, SOXX), running locally on Python and pulling data, executing trades and sending notifications via external API services.
 <br><br> The trading strategy is twofold: at market open, an Opening Range Breakout (ORB) strategy is executed, subsequently a liquidity sweep strategy targets larger moves later into the trading session.
 <br><br> Trades are executed via the Alpaca API.
 Alpaca is a platform where paper-trading (trading with simulated money) is available.
 Trading with real money is also possible, however testing is done strictly with simulated money.